Every data point Blinq syncs to HubSpot: standard contact fields, custom properties, and meeting interaction records.

 To customize which fields Blinq syncs and how they map, see Blinq field mapping.

-Meeting & interaction records
+Meeting and interaction records

 When you export contacts, Blinq also pushes their associated interactions to HubSpot as Meeting objects, linked to the contact record.